Jmo-101/Web_Hook_Flask/README.md

 # Webhook Flask

-This project showcases the use of Jenkins to automate the testing stages of a deployment.
+This project showcases the use of Jenkins & a webhook to automate the testing stages of a deployment.
 While also allowing the user to create commands to install Python and AWS Elastic Beanstalk into an EC2 server.

 ## Planning